-Rustic style brings nature indoors and takes us back to a simpler time.
-It’s comfy, cozy, unrefined, and unpretentious.
-You can see rustic influences in other styles like beach, country & western, primitive, and cottage chic.
-Rustic style is not just for the cabin in the woods or the farmhouse, it is perfect for the down-town loft, especially when combined with minimalism or industrial.
+Rustic style is a decorating approach that brings nature indoors through natural materials, warm textures, and simple, functional design.
+Comfy, cozy, unrefined, and unpretentious perfectly describe the mood of a rustic home or office.
+You can see rustic influences in other styles like beach, country western, primitive, and cottage chic.
+Rustic interior design is not just for the cabin in the woods or the farmhouse, it is perfect for the down-town loft, especially when combined with minimalism or industrial.

-Various wood surfaces and accessories are almost a certainty in a rustic decor.
-All kinds of wood make up the base of most rustic decor including twigs, rough logs, rough-hewn beams, bare planks; with all types of finishes whitewash, color-wash, bare, stained, painted and weathered.
+The foundation of rustic home design includes a variety of wood surfaces and accessories.
+The best rustic decor including twigs, rough logs, rough-hewn beams, bare planks; with all types of finishes whitewash, color-wash, bare, stained, painted and weathered.
 Walls of wood, wood floors, wood furniture and wood-carved accessories.

 Cotton, fur, suede, leather, imperfect wavy glass, are probably not really required, but they make great additions to any rustic decor.
 Here are a few more great features to enhance your rustic decor: